Sustainable Development Goal 6: Targets, indicators and progress

-SDG 6 has eight targets.
+SDG 6 has eight targets including two so-called "implementing targets".
 Six of them are to be achieved by the year 2030, one by the year 2020, and one has no target year.
 Each of the targets also has one or two indicators which will be used to measure progress.
 In total there are 11 indicators to monitor progress for SDG6.
 The main data sources for the SDG 6 targets and indicators come from the Integrated Monitoring Initiative for SDG 6 coordinated by UN-Water.

-The six "outcome-oriented targets" include: Safe and affordable drinking water; end open defecation and provide access to sanitation, and hygiene, improve water quality, wastewater treatment and safe reuse, increase water-use efficiency and ensure freshwater supplies, implement IWRM, protect and restore water-related ecosystems.
+The six "outcome-oriented targets" include: Safe and affordable drinking water; end open defecation and provide access to sanitation, and hygiene, improve water quality, wastewater treatment and safe reuse, increase water-use efficiency and ensure fresh water supplies, implement IWRM, protect and restore water-related ecosystems.
 The two "means of achieving" targets are to expand water and sanitation support to developing countries, and to support local engagement in water and sanitation management.

 The first three targets relate to drinking water supply, sanitation services, and wastewater treatment and reuse.

 An SDG 6 Baseline Report in 2018 found that "less than 50 percent of countries have comparable baseline estimates for most SDG 6 global indicators".